-NOTE 2 - Cell tagging (see 7.2.3.6) applies to SBR3 only (see 6.5.2).
-SBR2 and SBR3 are identical except for the application of cell tagging.
+NOTE 2 - Cell tagging (see 7.2.3.6) applies to SBR3 (see 6.5.2) and GFR2 (see 6.8.1) only.
+SBR2 and SBR3 as well as GFR1 and GFR2 are identical except for the application of cell tagging.

 NOTE 3 - Declaration of an (SCR, IBT) parameter set for ABT capabilities is optional.
-If this parameter set and a QOS class with specified CLR objectives is negotiated, there is a QOS commitment at the block level.
-If this parameter set is not negotiated, SCR is assumed to be 0 and there is no QOS commitments at the block level (see 6.6)
+If this parameter set and a QoS class with specified CLR objectives is negotiated, there is a QoS commitment at the block level.
+If this parameter set is not negotiated, SCR is assumed to be 0 and there is no QoS commitments at the block level (see 6.6).